ruhanesaar/neon-lang/README.md

 # neon-lang
-Programming language written in RUST
+A (Stack-Based) Programming Language Written in Rust.

-lets change something